geoffswc/IDLPublicDatasets/README.md

 The level of detail is very high for the JSON output from video intelligence.
 Although we should keep these files and and make them available to researchers, we do want a more condensed CSV format as a public dataset download link and/or as a set of columns in a BigQuery dataset.
 The Create-Pandas-Annotations workbook contains code to extract the relevant annotations and transcripts from the JSON files and create a CSV output.

+#### 7. Prepare a CSV file for BigQuery

+A few modifications are required to prep a csv file to work as a dataset in BigQuery (escaping certain characters and other minor cleanup).
+The Prep-BigQuery-Dataset contains code for this step.

+#### 8. Upload the file to BigQuery as a dataset and run a Query.

+This step takes place on Google Cloud and doesn't involve code that can be stored in this repo.
+It's all SQL and runs through the cloud console.

+### Costs

+To manage costs, we only processed the first 100 video files.

+FIRST 100 Deposition Files
+* TOTAL TIME (hrs):  88.03
+* TOTAL COST: $ 2366.34
+* LABEL_DETECTION ($0.10/min): $ 528.2
+* LOGO_RECOGNITION ($0.15/min): $ 792.3
+* TEXT_DETECTION ($0.15/min): $ 792.3
+* SPEECH_RECOGNITION ($0.048/min): $ 253.54

+It's important to note that the transcription (speech_recognition) is only a little more than 10% of the total cloud computing costs.
+Costs are overwhelmingly related to use of the video intelligence to generate transcripts and annotations.
+Storage and other cloud computing costs are very small (around $3-$4), so the costs of processing these files on the cloud rather than locally won't be a influencing factor in cost related decisions.

+Estimated Costs for all Deposition Files
+* TOTAL TIME (hrs):  705.0
+* TOTAL COST: $ 18950.36
+* LABEL_DETECTION ($0.10/min): $ 4229.99
+* LOGO_RECOGNITION ($0.15/min): $ 6344.99
+* TEXT_DETECTION ($0.15/min): $ 6344.99
+* SPEECH_RECOGNITION ($0.048/min): $ 2030.4